-Along with video clips from popular movies and TV shows in the target language, FluentU offers an ever-growing library of curriculum taken from news articles, magazines, pop songs, documentaries, commercials and other authentic material made by native speakers, for native speakers.
+Along with video clips in the target language, FluentU offers an ever-growing library of curriculum taken from news articles, magazines, and other authentic material made by native speakers, for native speakers.
 This doesn’t only help you make your lessons fun and engaging, it also ensures that your students get a fully-immersive experience from start to finish.

 For other subject areas, Ted Talks continue to be a useful source of inspiration, bringing expert knowledge on a variety of topics into your classroom.